DarkBeer0/DarkBeer0/README.md

 ### About me

-Programming has been my biggest dream since childhood -- inspired by games, I wanted to build worlds of my own.
+Programming has been my biggest dream since childhood &mdash; inspired by games, I wanted to build worlds of my own.
 That passion grew into full-stack and mobile development, where I now build products from idea to deployment.

 - Building **SaaS platforms**, **mobile apps with AI**, and **geo-games**
 - Working across **Next.js**, **Flutter**, **React Native**, and **Go**